OpsHubProduct/OIM-Documentation/docs/integrate/trends-and-metrics.md

 - Monthly granularity is applied when the selected date range extends beyond 3 months and up to 3 years.
 - Yearly granularity is applied when the selected date range extends beyond the last 3 years.

+Examples:

+Assume today’s date is 22 Dec 2025.
+### Example 1
+Selected date range: 09 Jan 2024 - 22 Dec 2025
+Since this date range extends beyond the last 3 months but is within 3 years, monthly granularity is applied.

+Data is displayed using the following actual date range: 01 Jan 2024 - 22 Dec 2025

+### Example 2
+Selected date range: 14 Mar 2006 - 22 Mar 2006
+Since this date range extends beyond the last 3 years, yearly granularity is applied.

+Data is displayed using the following actual date range: 01 Jan 2006 - 31 Dec 2006

 ## Filter options

 Click the funnel icon to view the filter options.

 <p align="center">